 “Otter Chat” an Interactive Real-time Animated Talk Show at the St. Louis Aquarium Starring Tommy the Otter

 Guests to the aquarium can experience a fully interactive experience and engage with Tommy the Otter.
-Tommy asks questions and responds to the audience’s reactions in real-time.
-The show is a blend of computer graphic techniques, educational content, and comedic improvisation by staff behind the scenes.
+Tommy asks questions and responds to the audience’s reactions in real time.
+The show blends computer graphic techniques, educational content, and comedic improvisation by staff behind the scenes.

 Real-Time Animation System for Guest Engagement

-“Otter Chat” uses our GrooveTech™ Performance Capture System, a system that allows actors to control the fully animated character in the theater attraction area.
+“Otter Chat” uses our GrooveTech™ Avateer ™ – CGI Real-Time Character Puppet Animation System, which allows actors to control the fully animated character in the theater attraction area.
 The tool consists of a facial tracking camera system that allows the actor to talk to the audience and automatically lip-sync their voice and movements to the animated character.
 This tracking and animation are rendered on the fly and are projected at 60 frames per second.
 Making Tommy the Otter’s mouth move in synchronization with the actor’s voice.

-The GrooveTech™ Performance Capture System includes handheld controllers that allow the actor to control the body motions of the character.
+The GrooveTech™ Avateer ™ – CGI Real-Time Character Puppet Animation System includes handheld controllers that allow the actor to control the body motions of the character.
 The actor can also activate a series of prebuilt animation sequences as part of the show.
-The technology enables each show to be different as Tommy responds uniquely to each audience.
+The technology makes each show different as Tommy responds uniquely to each audience.

-The first priority with real-time motion capture is to keep it simple and understandable and easily operational for actors so that they can focus on bringing the character to life.
+The priority with real-time motion capture is to keep it simple and understandable, and easily operational for actors so that they can focus on bringing the character to life.

-Particularly when the installation is to be long term and will involve less heavily trained actors performing multiple short shows every day, the setup needs to be simple and interactive and easy to understand to allow the actors to focus on their improvisation with the audience without getting too caught up in non-intuitive functions.
+Mainly when the installation is to be long-term and will involve less heavily trained actors performing multiple short shows every day, the setup needs to be simple and interactive, and easy to understand to allow the actors to focus on their improvisation with the audience without getting too caught up in non-intuitive functions.

 Behind The Scenes Video of the System

-As the system was installed, performance director Henry Hagerty was able to use the simplicity of the system to get the actors immediately involved, but it also allowed him, through a series of improvisations with the actors to break the scripts into :60 second units or performances, each with its own triggered animation cycles, so that very early on, the actors themselves could customize the flow of the show each day.
+As the system was installed, performance director Henry Hagerty could use the design’s simplicity to get the actors immediately involved.
+Still, it also allowed him, through a series of improvisations with the actors, to break the scripts into 60-second units or performances, each with its own triggered animation cycles, so that very early on, the actors themselves could customize the flow of the show each day.

-There ended up being 9 separate one-minute performance pods.
-For a five-minute show, they only need to program 5 segments at a time.
-This interactivity allowed the actors to keep the show different and fresh each day.
+There ended up being nine separate one-minute performance pods.
+They only need to program five segments at a time for a five-minute show.
+This interactivity allowed the actors to keep the show different and fresh daily.

-The best real-time motion capture embraces the realities of whom will be performing and what their capabilities are, and by using commonly understood game technology, Groove jones made this system intuitive and easy to learn for actors at any level at any venue in the world.
+The best real-time motion capture embraces the realities of who will be performing and their capabilities.
+By using commonly understood game technology, Groove Jones made this system intuitive and easy to learn for actors at any level at any venue in the world.

-Te real-time render engine is using Epic Games Unreal Engine.
+The real-time render engine uses Epic Games Unreal Engine.

 Staff Can React to Audience

-Using cameras mounted in the theater, the hidden actor can see the audience with whom they are interacting with.
-This allows the actor to refer to the specific appearance and behavior of particular questioners, as well as their location in the theatre.
+Using cameras mounted in the theater, the hidden actor can see the audience with whom they interact with.
+This allows the actor to refer to the specific appearance and behavior of particular questioners and their location in the theatre.

-The actor’s performance is a combination of semi-scripted educational information about the North American Otter and improvised responses to guests’ questions and comments.
+The actor’s performance combines semi-scripted educational information about the North American Otter and improvised responses to guests’ questions and comments.

-While the system is incredibly powerful and feature-rich, it is simple and intuitive, allowing for a single actor to completely control the performance.
+While the system is compelling and feature-rich, it is simple and intuitive, allowing a single actor to control the performance.
 This was important due to the client’s requirements around staffing.
 Currently, the system is being operated by four voice actors/actresses on staff.

 Animation and VFX

 Groove Jones built the show experience off of initial designs of the Tom the Otter character created by Moondog Animation.
-With their deep experience in animation, the Groove Jones team used traditional keyframe animation to give unique pre-built animations for Tom, doing signature moves and performing actions that would be impossible for the actor to do, like swimming, diving and catching fish.
+With their deep expertise in animation, the Groove Jones team used traditional keyframe animation to give unique pre-built animations for Tom, doing signature moves and performing actions that would be impossible for the actor to do, like swimming, diving, and catching fish.

 The production utilizes the Unreal Engine for the real-time render portion of the production.
 Unreal Engine allows us to push the quality and look of our imagery while maintaining a smooth frame rate.

-Facial tracking technology – We sculpted custom face shapes to help translate the actors face to the unique qualities of the Otter character.
-Our goal is to bring Tom the Otter to life, and really see “his” performance, and cross the invisible barrier to bringing him to life, rather than seeing something puppetted by an actor.
+Facial tracking technology – We sculpted custom face shapes to help translate the actor’s faces to the unique qualities of the Otter character.
+Our goal is to bring Tom the Otter to life, really see “his” performance, and cross the invisible barrier to bringing him to life rather than seeing something puppetted by an actor.

-Environment work – for the environments, we started with a traditional matte painting to find the general feel and lighting direction and style.
-Then we used the amazing tools in Unreal to bring it to life in real-time.
+Environment work – we started with a traditional matte painting to find the general feel, lighting direction, and style for the environments.
+Then we used the unique tools in Unreal to bring it to life in real time.
 Below you can see how we transformed sketches into a realistic underwater world.

-Fun props work – Tom wouldn’t be complete without his “Shell-phone”.
-This along with a fun school of fish accompany Tom in his underwater world.
-The fish use a smart flocking system to swim around Tom.
+Fun props work – Tom wouldn’t be complete without his “Shell-phone.”
+This and a delightful school of fish accompany Tom in his underwater world.
+The fish use an innovative flocking system for swimming around Tom.

 Great Press for Launch

-St. Louis CBS 4 did a live remote and received a personal show.
+St. Louis CBS 4 did a live remote and received a private show.

 Nine Network’s Molly Saunders stopped by the St. Louis Aquarium at Union Station to visit with “Tommy” and the new North American river otters that just moved in, right before the grand opening.